VISOR++: Universal Visual Inputs based Steering for Large Vision Language Models: Experiments

 \subsubsection{\method{} Hyperparameters}

 VISOR++ requires hyperparameter search in two phases.

 \textbf{Steering Vector Extraction:} Grid search over target layers $\mathcal{L}_k$, steering multipliers $\lambda_k$, and activation extraction positions to identify configurations for each VLM that induce desired behaviors.
+These are shown in Table~\ref{tab:layer-configs}.

 \textbf{Image Optimization:} We performed grid search over initial step size $\alpha_{\text{inner}}$, prompt ensemble size $N_p$ as well as the spectral augmentation parameters including samples $S$, noise $\sigma$ and mask range $\rho$ for each of the behavioral steering tasks.
 We further utilized learning rate scheduling for the inner step size depending on the loss direction over several epochs.
-Each dataset required its own learning rate schedule in order to achieve the corresponding VISOR++ images.